Shooters Coming to New Zealand

 Attention All Overseas Shooters Looking to Compete in NZ Pistol Matches

-There are changing processes happening within the NZ Government in relation to International Visitors in late 2019, please read the information below carefully well in advance of your trip to New Zealand!
+There are changing processes happening within the NZ Government in relation to International Visitors, please read the information below carefully well in advance of your trip to New Zealand!

 All pistol shooters coming to New Zealand for a competition need to complete the following documentation.
-NZ Police only approve temporary pistol licences for shooters competing in organised matches.
+NZ Police only approve temporary pistol licenses for shooters competing in organised matches.

 Contact the Match Director in the FIRST INSTANCE (or PNZ Executive Officer) for a FIREARMS LICENCE HOLDERS NUMBER and DETAILS to add to the permit to import your pistol.
 This should be done BEFORE filling out the Visitors Firearms License process (below).

 Important: Please read the following Police website page on Visitor firearms licence and import permits for any updates on timelines to apply for visitor licences.

 Due to COVID-19 impacts, Police are focusing on processing New Zealand-based applications is to ensure that we continue to enable sport, business, recreation, and food gathering for our citizens and residents.
 Anyone seeking visitor license applications will need to apply a minimum of four months before their intended arrival in NZ.
 This will ensure applications are resolved by the time of an applicant’s arrival in New Zealand.
 In line with changes to our legislation and processes, additional information will be also sought from any applicant for a visitor license in 2022.
 Details on this will be made available on our website early in 2022.
 Police will keep applicants informed of any update to the application timeframe requirement of four months.
 For those who can’t obtain a visitor license in the required timeframe, visitors can use a firearm as long as they are under the immediate supervision of a New Zealand license firearms holder.